shkrt/oauth_token_verifier/README.md

 4. Backend application receives the token and makes a request to the OAuth provider

-5. Backend application receives info from OAuth provider and does something with it - authernticates the user, creates the user, updates user's data.
+5. Backend application receives info from OAuth provider and does something with it - authenticates the user, creates the user, updates user's data.

 ## Installation